GaryNanTie/AGI/README.md

 'Jury Attention' - To address the Rashomon effect when multiple key-value semantics are present, we introduce a jury attention mechanism via fibrations.
 This accomplishes query updates that take into account differing world views.

+'Fibration Attention Dynamics' - We characterize the dynamics of query updating coming from fibration abductive attention mechanisms, using perturbed Koopman operators that are invertible.
+Importantly, we identify conditions for Lyapunov stability of solutions near equilibrium points.
+Depending on the Koopman resolvent, some key-value pairings can have query update trajectories that are Lyapunov stable.